Join us for the Wolff Fellowship Panel on Thursday, November 6, 2025 from 4:00 - 5:30 PM.

 Criteria:

-Eligible Letters & Science seniors must have a minimum grade point average of a 3.75.
+Eligible Letters & Science seniors must have a minimum grade point average of a 3.75 and must be Spring 2026 graduates.

-The deadline to apply through the Wisconsin Scholarship Hub known as WiSH is Monday, January 23, 2023.
+The deadline to apply through the Wisconsin Scholarship Hub known as WiSH will be in January 25, 2026 for the 2026-2027 fellowship year.

 How to Apply